Lael logo

 📚 Extra examples

-• Los vecinos organizaron una fiesta en el patio del edificio.
+• Los vecinos de la calle organizaron una fiesta comunitaria.

 💡 Did You Know?

-The word 'vecino' comes from the Latin 'vicīnus', which itself derives from 'vicus', meaning 'village' or 'neighborhood'.
-This shared root connects 'vecino' to the English word 'vicinity', highlighting the concept of nearness and community.
+The word 'vecino' comes from the Latin word 'vicinus,' meaning 'neighboring,' which itself derives from 'vicus,' meaning 'village' or 'street.'
+This etymology highlights the historical importance of proximity and community in defining a neighbor.

 🔁 Synonyms & opposites of "vecino"